2. The Tai Chi Principles

 The secret of tai chi’s near magical effect for health and wellness is the principles.
 They might seem simple but profound.
 Regular practice will enable you to discover the many layers of depth to develop your tai chi.
 I divided these principles into three main categories, based on my interpretation, forty plus years of practice and cross checked with up to date medical knowledge.

 - Tai Chi movements are slow so that you can be mindful of them and integrate mind and body, they are smooth to facilitate serenity, and they flow continuously like water in a river.
 The continual flow gathers inner energy like the hydraulic power, growing as it flows.

 - Move as though you’re moving against a gentle resistance with every movement to generate a soft inner power.
 Another good way is to imagine the air around you is becoming denser or as though you are moving in water.

 - Maintain an upright posture.
 Studies have shown that good posture strengthens the Deep Stabilizer muscles which support the spine.
 It also provides more space for internal organs.
 What’s more, when you are upright you feel stronger and more positive.
 Qi flows better in a well aligned body.
 A poorly aligned body puts extra strain on the spine and compromises your balance.

 - Be mindful of weight transference.
 Balance is an essential part of tai chi.
 Like nature, we are happier and healthier when in harmony.

-5. Loosen or 'Song ‘ the joints.
+- Loosen or ‘松 – Song ‘ the joints.
 You should relax when you do tai chi, but by relax we don’t mean let your muscles get floppy.
-Instead, consciously and gently stretch your joints from within, almost like you're expanding your joints internally.
-Many people mis- translated the Chinese word 'Song' into relaxation, which is wrong.
-Song is both relaxed and loosened.
+Instead, consciously and gently stretch your joints from within.
+When your joints are Song, qi moves smoothly and powerfully through.
+Tensed joints hinder the flow of qi.
+Song strengthens the internal ligaments and muscles, enhancing the function of joints.